11 Winter Hikes in Washington

 Elevation: 220 ft

 Okay, so we are cheating a bit here.
 We never actually got the chance to do the Big Four Ice Caves (which is why we are using our very talented friend Adventures After Coffee‘s photo).
 We were planning to this hike this past weekend, but Seattle had a snowpocalypse and we stayed inside all weekend.
 However, we have heard so many good things about it and will be making out there as soon as we can!

 A few things to know: the road is sometimes closed getting to the trailhead in the winter, so similar to Franklin Falls, you’ll have to walk along the road.
 Also never ever go inside the caves or climb on them.
 Many people have died doing this.
 It’s not worth it!

 Ready for a winter adventure?

-Pin this blog to help plan your next Washington winter hike!
+Pin this list of winter hikes in Washington to help plan your next winter adventure!